zonca/italianschoolsd-website/site/content/accredited-classes.md

 * [the page about world languages of the Multilingual Education Department of San Diego Unified](https://www.sdusdmed.org/projects/independent-world-languages-schools)
 * [the page about Off Campus World language courses at San Dieguito](https://www.sduhsd.net/Departments/Educational-Services/Specialized-Programs/Off-Campus-Courses/Off-Campus-World-Language-Courses/index.html)

-### Offered classes
+### Class level and schedule

 The Italian school offers 4 one-year classes targeted at students learning Italian as a Foreign Language:

-* `ifl1-2` Italian 1-2, targeted at students starting to learn Italian
+* `ifl1-2` Italian 1-2, targeted at students starting to learn Italian, Monday 5pm-7pm, first class on August 26th
-* `ifl3-4` Italian 3-4
+* `ifl3-4` Italian 3-4, TBD
-* `ifl5-6` Italian 5-6
+* `ifl5-6` Italian 5-6, online on Tuesdays 5pm-7pm, first class on August 27th
-* `ifl7-8` Italian 7-8 and AP preparation, [see the dedicated page about AP Italian](/ap-italian-san-diego)
+* `ifl7-8` Italian 7-8 and AP preparation, [see the dedicated page about AP Italian](/ap-italian-san-diego), online on Mondays 4:30pm-6:30pm, first class on August 26th

-Moreover, we have modified programs for students, generally of Italian heritage, which already speak Italian fluently:
+Moreover, we have modified programs for students, generally of Italian heritage, which already speak Italian:

-* `ita1-2` Italian 1-2 for Italian speakers
+* `ita1-2` Italian 1-2 for Italian speakers, in-person on Thursdays 4pm-6pm, first class on August 29th
-* `ita3-4` Italian 3-4 for Italian speakers
+* `ita3-4` Italian 3-4 for Italian speakers, in-person on Thursdays 4pm-6pm, first class on August 29th
-* `ita5-6` Italian 5-6 for Italian speakers
+* `ita5-6` Italian 5-6 for Italian speakers, online on Mondays 4:30pm-6:30pm, first class on August 26th
-* `ita7-8` Italian 7-8 and AP preparation for Italian speakers, [see the dedicated page about AP Italian](/ap-italian-san-diego)
+* `ita7-8` Italian 7-8 and AP preparation for Italian speakers, [see the dedicated page about AP Italian](/ap-italian-san-diego), TBD

+Students that studied Italian before can also test into a higher level than 1-2, please specify this in the pre-enrollment form or contact us in advance.

 ### Location